hexbus/ppebcr-docs/README.md

 - The test runs continuously to catch intermittent errors caused by marginal chips or thermal changes.

+- Ensure you flash the regular PPEB firmware back to the unit after completing the memory test.

 ---

 ## 🔧 Adjusting Pico Timing